RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation: Navigation and Docking

-\subsection{Navigation and Docking}
+\section{Navigation and Docking}

-The arena in which the robot has to find the panel is well defined by the Challenge rules.
-However, we only know that the panel could be located along a curve in the farthest side of the arena (see Figure \ref{fig:navigationpath}) and the Grand Challenge specifications do not exclude the presence of obstacles to be avoided (e.g. drones, the landing van).
-In order to cope with these problems, we adopted a semi-autonomous approach for the exploration of the arena.
-The robot has to visit a set of manually pre-defined way-points $P = \{X_1, X_2$\}, which are periodically visited until the panel is found.
-The navigation path is depicted in Figure \ref{fig:navigationpath}.
-Between each couple of points, in order to prevent any collision, we implemented an exploration node exploiting the \textit{move\_base}\footnote{\url{http://wiki.ros.org/move_base}} package planners and the GMapping algorithm~\cite{grisetti2007improved,grisetti2005improving} with the laser scan and the robot odometry as inputs.
+Challenge rules define the dimension of the arena and the curve along which the panel is randomly located (see Figure~\ref{fig:navigationpath}).
+Moreover, in the Grand Challenge, obstacles may exist (e.g., drones and landing vans).
+Thus, the robot is programmed to navigate along a set of manually pre-defined waypoints $P = \{X_1, X_2$\}, periodically visited until the panel is found (see Figure \ref{fig:navigationpath}).
+Between each couple of points, in order to prevent any collision, the implemented exploration routine exploits the ROS Navigation Stack, which provides collision avoidance, and laser-based SLAM (Simultaneous Localization and Mapping) through the GMapping algorithm~\cite{grisetti2005improving,grisetti2007improved}.